mh-guo/AthenaKit/README.md

 ## Overview

-The code is designed to analyze and visualize the simulation data dumped by [AthenaK](https://github.com/IAS-Astrophysics/athenak) conveniently and efficiently.
+A Python toolkit for analyzing and visualizing simulation data from [AthenaK](https://github.com/IAS-Astrophysics/athenak).

 Current features are:
-- Enables *performance-portability*.
-Support both CPU and CUDA GPU
-- Support `MPI`
+- Portable / distributed analysis with `CUDA` (CuPy) and `MPI`
+- Lazy derived variables, flexible I/O, profiles, and plotting
-- Non-relativistic (Newtonian) hydrodynamics and MHD
+- Newtonian hydrodynamics and MHD
-- General relativistic (GR) hydrodynamics and MHD in stationary spacetimes
+- General relativistic (GR) hydrodynamics, MHD, and radiation

 ## Getting started

-Documentation is under construction on the [wiki](https://github.com/mh-guo/AthenaKit/wiki) pages.

 Full documentation is available at https://mh-guo.github.io/AthenaKit/

+Notes and drafts may also appear on the [wiki](https://github.com/mh-guo/AthenaKit/wiki).